Addendum – This article has been edited for clarity

 This months’ competition will involve a building-wide capture the flag-scavenger hunt hybrid in which teams search every floor for as many miniature flags as they can find.
 They will be looking for color-specific flags hidden by the opposing teams and the team with the most at the end of the night win the most points!
 Said points are currently being tallied on a board in the HKMC lobby, revealing that third floor Milnes has already soared ahead after the first competition with 33 points.
 Their closest competitors are second floor Milnes with 22 points and fourth floor Keith with 20 points.
 With many of the other floors struggling to catch up after this first-round blowout, third floor milnes is showing promising signs of taking the gold early and keeping it that way until the competition comes to an end in early May.

-When paraphrasing Foley, Wellman assured everyone that “‘As lame as we might be making this whole thing out to be, the prize for the winning floor is actually really, really cool.
+When paraphrasing Foley, Wellman assured everyone that “the prize for the winning floor is actually really, really cool.
 Like, it’s not just ice cream bars or pencils or something like you’d get in high school.
 So, if you put your all into it, it’ll definitely be worth it.’”